deepgram-starters/sinatra-transcription/README.md

 # Deepgram Ruby Starters

-Please check out the starters contained in this repository, for examples of how to build Deepgram into your Ruby applications.
+Please check out the starters contained in this repository for examples of how to build Deepgram into your Ruby applications.

 - [Web App](./Starter-01/README.md)